euwbah/musescore-xen-tuner/README.md

 ![](imgs/layout-example.png)

-We will use this example to figure out the approach of auto-positioning.
+We will use this example to formulate our auto-positioning algorithm.

 ### 1. Read chords at given tick